Discover global hiring strategies from leading recruitment platforms

 Step 3: Decide the Business Entity

 Another critical step to start a business in South Africa is deciding on the business entity.
-The individual must decide if it will be a sole proprietorship, a partnership, or a Pvt Ltd. It must be decided beforehand before setting up a company in South Africa.
+The individual must decide if it will be a single proprietorship, a partnership, or a Pvt Ltd. It must be decided beforehand before setting up a company in South Africa.

 Step 4: Registering the Company